Clicking a world box in the dashboard will take you to the composer.

 - Available when nothing is selected.

-- Adds passage or jump in the center of the view.
+- Adds event or jump in the center of the view.

-- Available when passages, jumps or routes are selected.
+- Available when events, jumps or paths are selected.

 - Centers selection, but does not zoom.

-- Used when you have a selected passage, jump or route that is not currently in view.
+- Used when you have a selected event, jump or path that is not currently in view.

 Below the tool bar is the scene map.